lmu-osc/Introduction-Simulations-in-R/general-structure.md

 2. **generate data**, random data or data including an effect (e.g. an impose correlation between two variables)

-3. **run the statistical test** you think is appropriate, check that you only get a significant result as frequently as you expect with no effect(e.g. 5% if `alpha = 0.05`) and you detect the simulated effect according to the power you set (e.g. 80%), and **save the parameter estimate of interest for that iteration**
+3. **run the statistical test** you think is appropriate, check that you only get a significant result as frequently as you expect with no effect(e.g. 5% if `alpha = 0.05`) and you detect the simulated effect according to the power you want (e.g. 80%), and **save the parameter estimate of interest for that iteration**

 4. **replicate** step 2 and 3 to get the distribution of the parameter estimates